QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 Let's try to guess what an optimal decision rule might look like before we go further

-Suppose at some given point in time that :math:`p` is close to 1
+Suppose at some given point in time that :math:`\pi` is close to 1

 Then our prior beliefs and the evidence so far point strongly to :math:`x = x_0`